finbourne/lusid-sdk-java/sdk/docs/LegalEntitiesApi.md

 <a name="upsertLegalEntityAccessMetadata"></a>
 # **upsertLegalEntityAccessMetadata**
-> ResourceListOfAccessMetadataValueOf upsertLegalEntityAccessMetadata(idTypeScope, idTypeCode, code, metadataKey, upsertLegalEntityAccessMetadataRequest, effectiveAt)
+> ResourceListOfAccessMetadataValueOf upsertLegalEntityAccessMetadata(idTypeScope, idTypeCode, code, metadataKey, upsertLegalEntityAccessMetadataRequest, effectiveAt, effectiveUntil)

 [EARLY ACCESS] UpsertLegalEntityAccessMetadata: Upsert a Legal Entity Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.